KDZ7/number-recognition/README.md

----  I A  ---

 # number-recognition
-Project: Creating a Neural Network for Digit Recognition on a Grid.
+Project: Development of an Artificial Neural Network for Digit Recognition on a Grid

-This project draws inspiration from deep learning and utilizes mathematical optimization techniques to find the best parameters for the network.
-It is developed in the C programming language, and the required functions to enhance the neural network are available in the "brain.h" library.
+This project falls within the domain of deep learning and aims to create an artificial neural network capable of recognizing digits written on a grid.
+It leverages mathematical optimization techniques to determine the optimal parameters of the network.
+The development is carried out in the C language, taking advantage of its speed and computational efficiency.
+I have created and customized the "brain.h" library, which provides the necessary functions for enhancing the neural network.

+The goal is to rely on the use of C/C++ languages for development, as they offer faster execution and computational capabilities.
+However, this approach also presents challenges due to the need to reconstruct all the underlying algorithms and mathematics involved in AI.